yawpitchroll/www.yawpitchroll.com/content/posts/the-35-words-you-need-to-python/index.md

 Which will pause the execution of the outer COROUTINE and wait until the called COROUTINE, eventually, returns control.
 Any VALUE returned by the called COROUTINE is passed through {{< definition-relref "await" >}}, so you can think of `await COROUTINE()` as an asynchronous EXPRESSION that will, _eventually_ evaluate to whatever the COROUTINE returns when called.

 Of course now that you've got the basics of doing asynchronous work down, how do you actually _perform_ such work?
 Well, as of Python 3.7 that still requires using functionality provided by the [asyncio][asyncio] module, the details of which are _well_ outside the scope of these articles.
-See the [primer][async-primer] I mentioned earlier for details.
+See the [async primer][async-primer] I mentioned earlier for details.

   [asyncio]: https://docs.python.org/3/library/asyncio.html "Read about the asyncio module"